orgua/shepherd-targets/README.md

 ![Target_nRF_MSP430](./media/pcb_rendering_nRF_MSRP430_FRAM_Target.png)

-BOM, gerber-files and schematics are available in the [PCB-Directory](https://github.com/orgua/shepherd-targets/tree/main/hardware)
+BOM, gerber-files and schematics are available in the [PCB-Directory](https://github.com/orgua/shepherd-targets/tree/main/hardware).
+This folder also contains a guide for testing new target-PCBs.

 ### Features